-The Certificate II in Electrotechnology (Career Start) is the standard Pre-apprenticeship pathway to beginning a career as an Electrician.
+The Certificate II in Electrotechnology (Career Start) is the standard pre-apprenticeship pathway to beginning a career as an Electrician.

 You'll learn foundational skills in safety and first aid, as well as technical skills in electrotechnology components, accessories, and equipment.

 This course prepares you to work in the Electrotechnology industry as an Apprentice Electrician.
+Working in this industry may involve working outdoors or on on-site installations and servicing.
+Hours of work may vary depending on the employers’ requirements.

 Course Dates & Times